microsoft/node-jsonc-parser/README.md

  * @param value The new value for the specified property or item.
 If the value is undefined,
  * the property or item will be removed.
  * @param options Options
- * @returns A list of edit operations describing the formatting changes to the original document.
-Edits can be either inserts, replacements or
+ * @returns The edit operations describing the changes to the original document, following the format described in {@linkcode EditResult}.
- * removals of text segments.
-All offsets refer to the original state of the document.
-No two edits must change or remove the same range of
- * text in the original document.
-However, multiple edits can have
- * the same offset, for example multiple inserts, or an insert followed by a remove or replace.
-The order in the array defines which edit is applied first.
+ * To apply the edit operations to the input, use {@linkcode applyEdits}.
+ */
- * To apply edits to an input, you can use `applyEdits` */ export function modify(text: string, path: JSONPath, value: any, options: ModificationOptions): Edit[];
+export function modify(text: string, path: JSONPath, value: any, options: ModificationOptions): EditResult;

 /**
- * Applies edits to a input string.
+ * Applies edits to an input string.
+ * @param text The input text
+ * @param edits Edit operations following the format described in {@linkcode EditResult}.
+ * @returns The text with the applied edits.
+ * @throws An error if the edit operations are not well-formed as described in {@linkcode EditResult}.
  */
-export function applyEdits(text: string, edits: Edit[]): string;
+export function applyEdits(text: string, edits: EditResult): string;

+/**
+ * An edit result describes a textual edit operation.
+It is the result of a {@linkcode format} and {@linkcode modify} operation.
+ * It consist of one or more edits describing insertions, replacements or removals of text segments.
+ * * The offsets of the edits refer to the original state of the document.
+ * * No two edits change or remove the same range of text in the original document.
+ * * Multiple edits can have the same offset if they are multiple inserts, or an insert followed by a remove or replace.
+ * * The order in the array defines which edit is applied first.
+ * To apply an edit result use {@linkcode applyEdits}.
+ * In general multiple EditResults must not be concatenated because they might impact each other, producing incorrect or malformed JSON data.
+ */
+export type EditResult = Edit[];

 /**
  * Represents a text modification